jcordes73/DO080/setup/README.md

     * `git push -u origin master`
   * Remember you'll still need the DO080 gitub repo copy on master to have scripts and json files for ch 5+ demos
 * Either the Git server on workstation needs a copy of the hexboard and sketchpod projects or the UCF env needs access to the internet.
+  * Hexboard and sketchpod are tarred in the setup foler (this one) for your convenience.
-  * Follow the same steps as for project todo, changing folder names.
+  * Follow the same steps as for project todo, changing folder names, to add hexboard and sketchpod to the student Git server.
   * Alternativelly change the URLs in Demo 3.1 to match the Github clone URLs:
     * `https://github.com/2015-Middleware-Keynote/hexboard.git`
     * `https://github.com/2015-Middleware-Keynote/sketchpod.git`